wmww/Skylight/spec_2.md

 # declare a variable that holds integers
 var a = 6

+# change the value of the variable
+a = a + 1

 # declare an imitable variable that holds strings
 # (a variable that's value need not be known at compile time but can only be set once)
 let b = "Skylight"

+# this will cause a compile time error
+b = "abc"

+# does not cause an error because new variable of same name is created
+var b = false
+%%%

+### Tuples
+%%%
+let c = (7, "abc", true)
 %%%

 ### If/If Else